Jojendersie/OrBaseLib/Readme.txt

 	Hash - CRC and other likely hash functions
 	Adaptive huffman - lossless compression codec
-	AVCoder - something like an LZ77 coder with adaptive huffman - not that fast in compression, but good rate and uncoding speed
+	AVCoder - something like an LZ77 coder with adaptive huffman - not that fast in compression, but good rate and uncoding speed fft - 1D implemented 2D not yet
+Debug Utilities:
+	Assertions - Test real pointer validity and some other usefull assertions